-UK intelligence chief to make rare public speech
+MI6 speaks: UK intelligence chief makes rare public speech

-LONDON (AP) — Britain’s Secret Intelligence Service director is set to give a rare public speech detailing the need for “fourth generation espionage” to combat hybrid threats.
+LONDON (AP) — Britain’s Secret Intelligence Service director used a rare public speech Monday to outline threats facing Britain and the need for more diversity in secret agent ranks.

-Alex Younger, known in his role as head of MI6 as “C,” will talk to students at his alma mater the University of St. Andrews in Scotland on Monday.
+MI6 chief Alex Younger, known by the code name “C”, told students at his alma mater, the University of St. Andrews in Scotland, that Britain will fortify its intelligence ties to European counterparts even though Britain is leaving the European Union next year.

-Excerpts released before the speech indicate that he will emphasize the need for human intelligence in a time of artificial experience and increased technological innovation.
+“The implications of the Brexit debate have been set out by ministers,” Younger said in his second speech since taking the top job at Britain’s international intelligence service four years ago.

 Most Read Nation & World Stories